microsoft/K2Bridge/README.md

 1. Each document in Elasticsearch has a unique id usually noted in the "_id" field.
 This isn't inherently available for data stored in ADX and because Kibana expects it, K2Bridge generates a *random* number for this value.
 Please note that this is *not a reproducible* value and you shouldn't search for documents/items that have specific values.

-1. We currently don't have a plan to support Visualize or Dashboards in Kibana but will be interested in your feedback regarding those missing features.
-Feel free to vote and/or comment on this [issue](../../issues/3).

 1. We have used and tested the solution using Kibana OSS 7.10.2.